 These students tend to be extremely hardworking because in general…

-- They may come from a poorer country and have to make the most out of educational opportunities they’ve gotten
+- They may come from a country which may have fewer opportunities and have to make the most out of educational opportunities they’ve gotten

 - They are also not obliged to spend time with family given that their family is not in Singapore